walrus-chanul-dandeniya/chiral-network/README.md

 ## Disclaimer

 Chiral Network is designed for legitimate file storage and sharing.
 Users are responsible for ensuring they have the rights to share any content they upload.
-The platform does not include marketplace features to prevent commercial misuse or piracy.
+The platform uses a fully decentralized architecture without centralized market servers to ensure true peer-to-peer operation and prevent commercial misuse or piracy.

 ---